Last week when I saw the following Tweet from the KhataBook co-founder:

 Back in November 2011, I created a GitHub account because all the cool kids were doing it.
 After letting that account sit for 8 years, I finally got around to pushing some code to my first public repo.

-I decided to spend some time looking at DevOps and understand what all the fuss what about containers.
+I decided to spend some time looking at DevOps and understand what all the fuss is about containers and streamlined deployments.
 A container is a simple way of making sure your code always runs on any type of computing environment, whether its staging, dev, production, Mike’s laptop, Sonali’s desktop, etc… A more detailed explanation of containers is available here from Docker, which is the leader in containerization.